 To understand how exercise selection works when building a powerlifting program, it’s important to know how exercise tiering works.
 A program will always constitute of tier 1, 2, and 3 exercises.
 The different tiers represent the primary movement for a particular training goal, a secondary lift to increase volume in a particular movement, increase muscle mass or overcome a sticking point, and finally, accessories that act as prehab/rehab, or as “powerbuilding” work.
 As an example:

-Tier 1: Primary lifts and variations thereof that you can train within the 85-100% 1RM range.
+- Tier 1: Primary lifts and variations thereof that you can train within the 85-100% 1RM range.
 This includes your big three, but it also includes variations such as high-bar versus low-bar squats, sumo versus conventional deadlifts, paused (competition) bench versus touch-and-go.

-Tier 2: This includes other variations usually performed in the 70-85% 1RM range.
+- Tier 2: This includes other variations usually performed in the 70-85% 1RM range.
 This can also include your alternative deadlift (sumo if you pull conventional, and vice versa), deficit or banded deadlifts, floor pressing, overhead pressing, close grip press, incline press, paused squats, front squats, heavy split squats, and more.

 Exercises are tiered this way based on their relevance towards your ultimate goal: a bigger bench, deadlift, and squat.
 Tier 1 exercises are meant to immediately carry over to a bigger bench, deadlift, or squat.
 As such, your primary Tier 1 exercises are going to be the bench, deadlift, and squat.
-Tier 2 are meant to help you improve upon Tier 1 exercises, while Tier 3 can be isolation work to get past sticking points in Tier 1 and 2.
+Tier 2 is meant to help you improve upon Tier 1 exercises, while Tier 3 can be isolation work to get past sticking points in Tier 1 and 2.